Neuroscience

 Enrolment controls exist for all PSY/NRO C- and D-level courses, and some B-level courses.
 Eligibility is based on current program enrolment.
 Refer to the timetable for this information.

 D-level enrolment: Students in a Specialist program in Psychology, Mental Health Studies, or Neuroscience, or in a Double Major in Psychology/Mental Health Studies and Neuroscience, may complete a maximum of 1.0 PSY/NRO D-level credits.
 Students in a single Major program in Psychology, Mental Health Studies, or Neuroscience may complete a maximum of 0.5 PSY/NRO D-level credits.
-Students in the Minor Program in Psychology are not eligible for enrollment in PSY/NRO D-level courses.
+Students in the Minor Program in Psychology are not eligible for enrolment in PSY/NRO D-level courses.
 Students will be refused from any PSY/NRO D-levels beyond this limit.
 PSYD98Y3 and NROD98Y3 are exempt from the above requirements and do not count toward the D-level limit.
 Full information about PSY/NRO D-level courses can be found here.

 Students are strongly encouraged to complete all Neuroscience program requirements at UTSC.
 In only a very few instances, courses from the other campuses may be used to satisfy program requirements.
 Please direct any questions about taking program requirements at the other UofT campuses to the Undergraduate Program Administrator in the Department of Psychology prior to enrolment.